By Fred Pike

 API Access

 Like Google Search Console, there are many SEO tools that offer CWV data in their reporting.
 Also like GSC, this data is not really great for testing; it’s historical.
-The tools (SEMRush, AHRefs, Link-Assistant, Moz, etc.) get the data using the CWV API, and most can even send warning emails if one of your metrics has tanked recently.
+The tools (Semrush, Ahrefs, Link-Assistant, Moz, etc.) get the data using the CWV API, and most can even send warning emails if one of your metrics has tanked recently.

 Conclusions